-Routine exams help ensure your pet maintains excellent health.
+Routine vet checkups help ensure your pet maintains excellent health.
 Our vets at East Bay Veterinary Clinic in Oakland are steadfast advocates of preventive care.

 It's imperative that your pet have regularly scheduled wellness exams to help him or her maintain excellent long-term physical health.